I am happy you found my site. Hopefully you will find something here that will support your healing.

 A month after I arrived on Kauai, I met a surfer more handsome and dreamy than any boy I had ever met, named Josh Baker.
 That was in 2002.
 Josh and I have now been married for almost nine years.
 We have two gorgeous children, and I am currently a devoted wife and mother.

-Although I have been madly in love with Josh since our first time of cruising around the island of Kauai together, we have had our difficulties.
 In 2004 I experienced some frightening health problems.
 I suffered with outbreaks of daily hives and could not figure out why.
 Anxiety prevented me from going to work.
 Life felt overwhelming – I was not myself.
 I was diagnosed with hypothyroid, and was told ‘it’s not that low’.
 Still, nothing was helping the hives or anxiety.
 I wasn’t eating well, skipping meals frequently, and throwing together burritos at night out of canned beans, cheese and gluten-rich tortillas.
 I had no idea how much this diet was impacting my health.
 The situation worsened, and I knew that I had to make a change.

 I left Kauai for nine months.
 Spending three months living in the yoga community overlooking the Monterrey Bay, called Mount Madonna Center, was very healing.
 The hives and anxiety both subsided.
 I dived into my yoga practice, ate fresh, organic food out of the beautiful garden there, took walks in the Redwood Forest surrounding the center, meditated, walked along the beach in Santa Cruz and listened to the waves.
 I then went home to Utah, and trained extensively in yoga with my teacher in Park City.

 Yoga is still a big part of my life, and I currently teach a few times a week.
 Stretching and breathing work wonders to soothe inflammation and bring a sense of being centered.